clintatelier/digital_ocean_manager/README.md

 - `staging.env`: Staging environment configuration
 - `production.env`: Production environment configuration

 Modify these files to suit your project's needs.
+These configurations help maintain consistency across different environments and make it easier to manage environment-specific settings.

 ## Best Practices and Tips